Lambda-X/lambdax-blog/README.md

 # LambdaX Team Blog

-A place where we share our knowledge about Clojure, ClojureScript and Functional Programming.
+We are a fully remote team of skilled software developers dedicated to Clojure, ClojureScript, and functional programming.
+Our mission goes behind
+self-improvement: we also like to share our knowledge and discoveries with others, and this is what this blog is all about.
 To discover more about us visit our website on [lambdax.io](https://lambdax.io).

+# Community

 Many thanks to @lacarmen for providing [cryogen](https://github.com/cryogen-project/cryogen), the engine we use for this blog.